 Note that the Civil Mediation Program (which commenced as a pilot program at the Broadmeadows Magistrates’ Court) is available at many Magistrates’ Court venues.
 If you defend a matter issued at one of the following Magistrates’ Courts in which the amount sought against you in the complaint is less than $40,000, the proceeding will be automatically referred to mediation.
 Further details can be obtained by reading the applicable practice direction (PD) of the court (see below).

-The Civil Mediation Program has been rolled out over several years; it is available as follows (noting that the program applies to proceedings where the Notice of Defence is filed on or after the date given):
+The Civil Mediation Program is available in almost all Victorian Magistrates’ Courts, as follows (noting that the program applies to proceedings where the Notice of Defence is filed on or after the date given):

 • Sunshine: 17 May 2010 – PD No. 2 of 2009 and PD No. 1 of 2010;